Vital Records Online

 Order with confidence

-How to Order State of Minnesota Birth Certificates
+How to Order State of Minnesota Birth Certificate

 Person ordering a birth certificate with a phone using VRO